Custard Apple family (Annonaceae)

 Cultivation: The preference is light shade to partial sun, moist to mesic conditions, and a fertile loamy soil with sufficient organic matter to retain moisture.
 Older plants that are larger in size can tolerate more sun.
 Locations with standing water or excessive dryness should be avoided.
 There are few problems with pests and disease.
 Germination of the seeds requires a period of 90-120 days of cool moist stratification.

-Range & Habitat: Pawpaw is common in southern and central Illinois, but it is uncommon or absent in northern Illinois (particularly in the NW section of the state; see Distribution Map).
+Range & Habitat: The native Pawpaw is common in southern and central Illinois, but it is uncommon or absent in northern Illinois (particularly in the NW section of the state; see Distribution Map).
 Illinois lies along the northern range limit of this woody species.
 Habitats include moist to mesic deciduous woodlands and small woodland openings.
 Pawpaw is an understory tree/shrub in Maple-Basswood and Maple-Beech woodlands.
 It can often be found in the vicinity of fallen trees, where there is more light.
 Sometimes Pawpaw is cultivated for its unusual foliage and fruit.

 Faunal Associations: The flowers attract flesh flies (Sarcophagidae), blow flies (Calliphoridae), and other flies; this is because the color of the flower petals and the floral scent resemble rotting carrion.
 Flies suck nectar from the flowers and may feed on the pollen.
 It possible that carrion beetles are also attracted to flowers, but this remains to be substantiated.
 In Illinois and other northern states, the caterpillars of the butterfly Eurytides marcellus (Zebra Swallowtail) and the moth Dolba hyloeus (Pawpaw Sphinx) feed exclusively on the leaves of Pawpaw.
 The large edible fruit is a popular food source of Raccoons and Opossums; it is also eaten by the Red Fox, Gray Fox, Striped Skunk, Gray Squirrel, Fox Squirrel, and Woodland Box Turtle.
 These animals spread the seeds to new locations.
 Some birds may also peck at the fruits, but they are less likely to distribute the seeds.
 White-Tailed Deer and other hoofed herbivores don't browse on the leaves because of their odor and toxicity.